Lightened up Zoodles and Meatballs with Spicy Marinara Sauce. A healthy meal perfect for a weeknight meal the whole family will love.

 Spaghetti and Meatballs.
 One of the ultimate comfort food meals.
 Typically not a super unhealthy meal – it’s not deep fried or anything, but I prefer to make mine a little more lightened up with less fat in the meatballs and swapping zucchini noodles or “zoodles” for traditional pasta.
-I am not the biggest fan of carb laden pasta, so I substitute spaghetti noodles for the increasingly popular zucchini noodles or “zoodles” as they are called now.
+I am not the biggest fan of traditional pasta, so I substitute spaghetti noodles for the increasingly popular zucchini noodles or “zoodles” as they are called now.
 My kids love both so I give them a mix of both traditional wheat pasta and zoodles.

 I have been making zucchini noodles for years and years now but before the spiralizing appliances/gadgets became popular I would use the larger holes on a box grater to make zoodles.
 They were more flat lingine like noodles than round spaghetti like ones, and I risked grating some knuckles when making them but it still worked.
 Now I use my spiralizer which gets the job done a lot quicker.
 And it is fun to see how long of a noodle we can make with it.

 I typically make meatballs with a mix of proteins such as ground pork and pork sausage, ground buffalo, ground chicken or ground turkey.
 When I make them with ground turkey breast I find that they tend to be a little on the drier side than a fattier protein such as sausage so I will add in some ground pork or dark meat turkey to keep them juicier.
 I sometimes use pork sausage but to keep these from being too dry and not as fatty I go with the combo of ground turkey and 80/20 ground pork.
 I also add in a few other ingredients to bind them together while keeping them on the lighter side.
 I also bake in the oven on a broiler pan so the fat drains out but they still stay nice and moist.
 No one likes a dry meatball.